Baby Sleep Disorders

 Sleep apnea in babies and toddlers

-Sleep apnea is when baby has abnormally long breathing pauses, longer
+Central or Obstructive Apnea is when child has abnormally long breathing pauses, longer

 than 20 seconds.
 She'll wake up gasping for breath, may be screaming or